 When your Berghia nudibranches arrive, look for any Berghia that may have crawled into creases of the plastic bag.
 The Berghia will crawl all over the bag, and the Berghia can get into the creases and be smashed as the bag is moved.

 Sometimes the Berghia are a little sluggish when they arrive.
 This does not mean they are dead or dying.
-When Berghia die there is no movement even after drip acclimation or they turn into a little pile of shapeless goo.
+When Berghia die there is no movement even after drip acclimation.
 Call us or e-mail photos of the Berghia the day they arrive if you have concerns.

-Please note that the Berghia sometimes lose volume or size in shipping.
-Berghia will regain their size once they acclimate and eat some Aiptasia.
-Even large Berghia are relatively small creatures compared to many of the animals we add to our saltwater aquariums.
-Berghia will more than double in size in your tank within a few weeks of going into your aquarium.
+Please note that the Berghia nudibranch sometimes lose volume or size in shipping.
+Berghia will regain their size once they acclimate and eat Aiptasia.
+Even large Berghia are relatively small creatures compared to other livestock we add to our saltwater aquariums.
+Berghia will more than double in size in your tank within a few weeks of introduction.

 Please monitor the entire acclimation process.
 You may use a similar technique that does not require dripping.
 The basic technique involves adding very small amounts (1 or 2 ounces) of your tank water to the Berghia bag every 5-10 minutes for 1 hour.

-Start by floating the closed bag in your display tank or sump to acclimate water temperature for about 15-20 minutes.
+Start by floating the closed bag in your display aquarium or sump to acclimate water temperature for about 15-20 minutes.

 Carefully place the Berghia bag into a tall container like a plastic pitcher.
 Open the bag and extend the sides of the bag up the inside of the pitcher.
 The pitcher will give support to the bag during acclimation.